JGrana01/huetil/README.md

 ### **getcolor (light) (ID or name)**

-The command _getcolor_ will return the x and y coordinates of a color in CIE color space of the light.
-This, combined with the _set xy_ command can be useful to fine tune the color of a light.
+The command _getcolor_ will return the x and y coordinates of a color in CIE color space of the light as well as the internally calculated RGB and ANSI Hex codes.
+This, combined with the _set xy_ or _set rgb_ command can be useful to fine tune the color of a light.

 i.e.
 _getcolor light 5_